 The following procedures shall be followed:

-a) The student must inform both instructors of the conflict and ask one professor for relief.
+The student must inform both instructors of the conflict and ask one professor for relief.
 If one instructor refuses permission, the student may ask the other.
 If neither instructor authorizes rescheduling, the student should consult the Associate Dean for Academic Affairs immediately.

-Grading by Anonymous Exam Numbers
+Anonymous Grading Numbers

-All exams, whether take-home or timed in a classroom, will be graded anonymously.
-The exam number is available in each student’s My Georgia Law portal.
-Each student is assigned a new anonymous exam number at the beginning of each semester.
-Each number will be different for each student and will be confidential.
-No professor will have any knowledge of any student’s number.
-The number will be used by the student to identify his or her exam paper.
+All J.D. exams, whether take-home or timed in a classroom, will be graded anonymously.
+Students may access their “Blind Grading ID” number either online through Athena or in their MyGeorgiaLaw student portal.
+Students are assigned a new anonymous exam number at the beginning of each semester and that Grading ID should be used for every course during that term to identify the student.
+Blind Grading ID’s will be different for each student and will be confidential.
+No professor will have any knowledge of a particular student’s Grading ID number.

 Law School Grading Policy

 To ensure a measure of uniformity in grading policies, the faculty has instituted the following regulations:

 Except as set forth below, the average grade in all courses must fall within the range of 2.90 – 3.20.
 The grades of non-J.D. students will be disregarded for purposes of this policy.
 All courses and seminars with 20 or fewer J.D. students are not subject to his policy.